The Missed Opportunity of Foreign Trade Financing for SMEs: Catch Up and Increase Sales!

 The digitization of internal systems that handle foreign trade allows for applications to be sent and processed in an electronical form; in addition, they do not require handwritten signature.

-Five thousand fields to fill in are prone to error
+Five thousand fields to fill in are prone to payment risk

 Getting a loan is only a few smartphone taps away.
 To buy the perfect shoe size, you simply need to scan your foot.
 To find something online, all you have to do is say it out loud.
 Unfortunately, foreign trade financing procedures don’t keep up with customer needs nor 21st century technological advancements.
-The things that entrepreneurs use privately everyday are inapplicable in their business.
+The things that entrepreneurs use privately every day are inapplicable in their business.
 So the problem is that the comfort of modern life is not translated into the business environment.
-It is not easy to do because of abovementioned formal restrictions.
+It is not easy to do because of abovementioned formal restrictions, including the handling of accounts receivable in trade finance.

 The Boston Consulting Group calculated that in order to finalize one such transaction in the traditional way, five thousand fields need to be filled in!
 This means the necessity to engage a lot of human resources, and increases the risk of error, delays, not to mention planned overuse.